Recommended Therapies: 1) CBTs

 Albert Ellis and Aaron Beck pioneered the “second wave” of behavioural therapies with cognitive behavioural therapy (CBT), which integrated a person’s thoughts and beliefs with their behaviours and emotional experiences, such as depression.

-The third wave of cognitive behavioural therapies utilises many strategies and interventions that complement traditional CBT interventions such as exposure therapy (systematic desensitisation) and behavioural activation.
+The third wave of cognitive behavioural therapies utilises many strategies and interventions that complement traditional CBT interventions, such as exposure therapy (systematic desensitisation) and behavioural activation.
 However, the new approach led to many focused interventions, including Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Mindfulness‐Based Cognitive Therapy (MBCT), Functional Analytic Psychotherapy (FAPT), Meta‐Cognitive Therapy (MCT) and a few others.

 Mindfulness-Based Cognitive Therapy